discrete-notes/discrete-notes.github.io/_posts/2023-03-08-CNRS-application.md

 application could look like, and having a few different examples was reassuring and mitigated the writer's block.

-Now, I want to strongly highlight that this is an example, in *the sense of an illustration/instance*, and not *in the sense of a model*.
+Now, I want emphasize that this is an example, in the sense of an illustration/instance, and *not* in the sense of a model.
 First, there are tons of things to be improved there.
-Second, there are thousands of ways of writing this kind of document, every researchers has different strengths and tastes.
+Second, there are many of ways of writing this kind of document, every researcher has different strengths and tastes.
 For example, I like making links between different areas and drawing stuff, which is why the slides look like they do.

 I hesitated for quite a long time before making this public.
-I hope I will not look too stupid if, for example, some research directions I propose ends up being complete non-sense.
-The reason I do it is because I think these are useful to applicants, and that some applicants do not have access to people who have applied before and can send them files, slides, and advice, which is very unfair.
+I hope I will not look too stupid when some research directions I propose ends up being complete non-sense.
+The reason I do it is because I think these are useful to applicants and that it is unfair that some of them have access to such documents (because they know well people who have aplied recentely) and some do not.

 Also, I'd like to take the opportunity to say a word about the questions of the committee, because this was mysterious and a bit scary to me.
 The questions I had were of two types.

-* *Making sure that some aspect is solid enough.* For example, if you have a very good publication in a field a bit far from your expertise, be prepared to explain what you did, in which way you were useful, etc. Another example
-is: a part of your project is connected to a field you do not know (eg A.I. or biology), then be prepared to explain how you are going to work there, with which experts of this area.
+* *Making sure that some aspect is solid enough.* For example, if you have a very good publication in a field a bit far from your field of expertise, be prepared to explain what you did, in which way you were useful, etc. Also if a part of your project is connected to a field you do not know (eg A.I., biology), then be prepared to explain how you are going to work in this area, with which experts, on which timeline.

 * *Relating to a topic the committee members knows.* The people who will ask the most of the questions are people who do not know your topic, but